diovudau/pynsm2/README.md

-# pynsm2
+# pynsm
-Non Session Manager client library in Python - Version2: No dependencies except Python3.
+Non Session Manager client library in Python - No dependencies except Python3.

-PyNSMClient 2.1 -  A Non Session Manager Client-Library in one file.
+PyNSMClient -  A Non Session Manager Client-Library in one file.

-Copyright (c) 2014-2018, Nils Hilbricht <info@hilbricht.net>, All rights reserved.
+Copyright (c) 2014-2019, Nils Hilbricht <info@hilbricht.net>, All rights reserved.

-This library is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public
+This library is licensed under the MIT license.
+Please check the file LICENSE for more information.

 ## Short Instructions
 You can use exampleBoilerplate.py as a starting point, or copy nsmclient.py to your own program and import and initialize it as early as possible.